kic99/RangerMod/README.md

 Can't find the file?
 Look under "Releases" on the right.
 That's what you want.

 Installing?
 Unzip the RangerMod.zip file and put the resulting RangerMod-kic folder (see note below) into your 7DaystoDie/Mods folder.
 It's the same as pretty much every other modlet.
 If you're putting it on a server, it needs to be on both server and client machines.
 If you're installing on a Mac or Linux, google how to install mods on those.
 (For Mac, I know it involves finding the 7 Days to Die package, opening those contents, and then adding a mods folder in the resulting folder, into which the RangerMod folder should go.
 Really, just google it.)
+To be clear, this is for alpha 20.
+It has not been tested on previous versions and may or may not work on those.

 **NOTE**: github maybe have double folders in the zip file, meaning, that you extract the contents into a folder, and then there's another folder inside that one that has the actual mod contents.
 You want to mirror the structure that's listed here, meaning you want the "RangerMod-kic" folder that contains the Config and UIAtlas folders to be one that's in your Mods directory.
 I'll need to take a look at the way things are stored and see if I can make it less confusing.
 Sorry!